Skip to content

 4. Port Forwarding (Quick Access)

-For immediate access without setting up ingress:
+For immediate access without setting up ingress and using port forwarding access:

 kubectl port-forward -n kube-system service/my-headlamp 8080:80